 Sports Medicine Fellowship

-The United Health Services Hospital’s Sports Medicine Fellowship is an ACGME-accredited twelve-month program sponsored by the Department of Family Medicine.
+The United Health Services Sports Hospitals Medicine Fellowship is an ACGME-accredited twelve-month program sponsored by the Department of Family Medicine.
 Fellows receive training in all areas of primary care sports medicine, including exercise-related illness and injury, concussion, physiology, pharmacology, nutrition, non-surgical orthopedics, fracture management, musculoskeletal radiology, sports psychology, and exercise and wellness counseling.

 The fellowship features a longitudinal musculoskeletal ultrasound curriculum encompassing both diagnostic and procedural ultrasound.
-Fellows work in Sports Medicine and Orthopedics Center alongside a diverse faculty of fellowship-trained sports medicine physicians, sports medicine and neurosurgeons in the UHS Spine Center.
+Fellows work in the UHS Sports Medicine and Orthopedics Center alongside a diverse faculty of fellowship-trained sports medicine physicians and neurosurgeons in the UHS Spine Center.
 Musculoskeletal radiology is taught throughout the year as well as through dedicated rotations with the Upstate Medical University Musculoskeletal Radiology Department.
 Fellows collaborate closely with physical and occupational therapists and a huge team of athletic trainers.
 The fellow works with strength and conditioning coaches to learn advanced fitness training and programming, and fellows are welcome to utilize the Sports Performance Academy resources for their own training.
 For additional information about the UHS Sports Medicine and Orthopedics Center click here.

 Coverage